lucaspereira34/clustering/README.md

 <img src="https://github.com/user-attachments/assets/dc379933-3ec5-476f-960d-be25aa8b0bc7" alt="Average Linkage" width="550" height="250">

-### Cluster Labels
+## Cluster Labels

-Since the complete linkage method returned the best result, we create a new variable that stores labels from the clusters defined by the AgglomerativeClustering function using linkage = 'complete'.
+The complete linkage method returned a dendrogram with a more visually appealing and meaningful cluster division.
+Hence, the cluster labels are stored in a new variable created by the *AgglomerativeClustering*, with the parameters *metric='euclidean'* and *linkage='complete'*.

 ~~~python
 cluster = AgglomerativeClustering(n_clusters = 5, metric = 'euclidean', linkage = 'complete')